Leask/code-server-nodejs/README.md

 Use the `--disable-telemetry` flag or set `DISABLE_TELEMETRY=true` to disable tracking ENTIRELY.

-We use data collected to improve code-server.
+code-server `(NOT code-server-nodejs)` use data collected to improve code-server.

 ## License